deephaven/web-client-ui/packages/embed-widget/README.md

-# Embedded Deephaven Chart
+# Embedded Deephaven Widget

 This project uses [Vite](https://vitejs.dev/guide/).
-It is to provide an example React application connecting to Deephaven and displaying a chart or plot.
+It is to provide an example React application connecting to Deephaven and displaying a widget.

 ## Running

-To start the Embed Chart server, run `npm install` and `npm start` in the root directory of this repository.
+To start the Embed Widget server, run `npm install` and `npm start` in the root directory of this repository.
 See the [Getting Started](../../README.md#getting-started) section for more details.

 ## Query Parameters

 - `name`: Required.
-The name of the chart to load
+The name of the widget to load

 ## Advanced